 Facebook dark mode for iPhone and Android

 It was a long time coming, but dark mode is also available for Facebook on iOS and Android.
-To enable it, tap the menu icon at the top right of the app and select 'Settings and Privacy' (represented by a cog icon).
+To enable it, tap the menu icon at the top right of the app (for Android) or the three lines in the bottom right-hand corner (for iPhone) and select 'Settings and Privacy' (represented by a cog icon).

 Here, you'll see the 'Dark Mode' option (with a moon icon).
 Tap this, and you'll see three options: on, off, and use system settings.
 The first two are self-explanatory, and the third will pick up whichever color scheme you've chosen for your phone's operating system.